roc-streaming/roc-toolkit/docs/sphinx/internals/pipelines.rst

 Pipeline timing
 ===============

-The key feature of pipelines is that they are passive and are clocked by their users.
+The key feature of pipelines is that they are passive and are clocked by their user.

 When the user reads or writes packet or frame from the top-level pipeline element, the call is recursively propagated to inner elements.
 Every element tries to perform the amount of work required to advance the stream exactly by one packet or frame, or to be as close as possible to it.